ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

 > [Wiki](Home) > [Deployment](Deployment) > [Deployment on an Instrument Control PC](Deployment-on-an-Instrument-Control-PC)

 This document describes the steps necessary to install/upgrade IBEX on an Instrument control PC.
 Most of these steps are superseded by the install script (but we are not quite ready to commit to this).
 This document is the reference for deployment.
+Be sure to login as `spudulike` when deploying on instruments instead of `gamekeeper`.
 Steps are marked with **bold** prefixes to indicate the following:
 - **deploy** step to be done when using the deploy script
 - **upgrade** steps to be done when upgrading